 Pursue your passions while getting valuable, in-the-trenches experience with these opportunities:

 We know that real-world experience matters.
 That's why we encourage Merrimack students to put their knowledge into action at local businesses, nonprofits, and schools.
-In fact, 65% of the 2016 class participated in at least one internship or co-op.

 Link college to career with milestones toward your chosen profession with a Career Action Plan